 Set-SCOMLicense -ProductId " XXXXX-XXXXX-XXXXX-XXXXX-XXXXX"

 2. The command will ask for the SCOM management server.
 Enter the FQDN of the SCOM management serverand then hit Enter.

 3. We will now be asked for credentials.
 Enter a username who has write access to the OperationsManager database.
 Next, we will be asked if we want to continue performing this operation.
 SelectA (Yes to All).

 4. The command will run for a short while and once it’s completed we should receive the message below:

 5. Now we will have to restart the System Center Data Access service on all the SCOM management servers for the license to take effect.

 6. Go to Start and search for “Services” and then hit Enter to open it.

 7. Look for the System Center Data Access service, select it and then right-click it and choose Restart.

-We have now successfully upgraded from SCOM 2016 to SCOM 2019!
+And there you have it – you have now successfully upgraded from SCOM 2019 to SCOM 2022!